SculptTechProject/SculptTechProject/README.md

 ## 🎯 Currently

 * BSc (Applied Computer Science), 2nd year — Bydgoszcz University of Science & Technology
-* Lifting at the gym 🏋️ and geeking out over cars 🚗
+* Lifting at the gym 🏋️ and geeking out over cars 🚗 and technology 🧑‍💻

 ---